 Casting tooling is a casting mold-making process that can be temporary or permanent based on customer design specifications.
 It is crucial that metal casting is a dangerous process.
-Even then, Dawang casting believes they can optimize the danger by implementing engineered controlled technology and safety measures.
-Casting tooling is one of the most critical engineered, controlled technology in metal casting processes.
+Dawang Casting believes they can optimize the danger by implementing engineered, controlled technology and safety measures.
+Foundry tooling is one of the most critical engineered, controlled technology in metal casting processes.

-Sometimes people get confused about casting patterns and casting tooling.
+Sometimes people get confused about foundry patterns and tooling.
 In short, casting patterns are temporary or permanent structures that help create molds where the molten metal cools and solidifies.
-On the other hand, the process of making such molds is known as casting tooling.
+On the other hand, making such molds is known as casting tooling.